codescape/bitvunit/README.md

 * [Apache Maven] for build and dependency management
 * [HtmlUnit] for HTML code inspection and navigation through the pages
+* [Hamcrest] for compliance checking with an expressive syntax

 The project is inspired by the following projects, blogs and resources: